DTomusk/bad-reads/api/README.md

 python -m api.infrastructure.db.seed

-This will populate the db with a number of books, authors and users
+This will populate the db with a number of books, authors and users which you can use to play around the API with

+## Running unit tests

+From either the root or api folder, doesn't really matter, run:

+pytest

+This will run all the unit tests

+## Running the api

+From the root folder, run:

+uvicorn api.main:app --reload

+Use --reload for hot reloads when developing